Gowthamvarma18/DA-Project/README.md

+This project does not rely on external APIs or third-party relational databases like SQL or MongoDB.

+Instead, it utilizes local text file handling to store and retrieve the required information.

+\- \*\*student.txt:\*\* Stores student credentials and details.

+\- \*\*results.txt:\*\* Stores exam performance records and grading summaries.

 \---

-This project does not rely on external APIs or third-party relational databases like SQL or MongoDB.
-Instead, it uses local text files to simulate database operations.

-\- \*\*student.txt:\*\* User credentials and student details are written to and retrieved from this file.

-\- \*\*results.txt:\*\* Exam performance records and grading summaries are stored in this file.